Skip to content

 blazehash -r /mnt/evidence

-blazehash walks the entire directory tree and hashes every file it finds.
+-r walks the entire directory tree recursively.
 Output goes to the terminal by default.

 blazehash -r /mnt/evidence -o manifest.hash